gjesse/gjesse-site/content/post/unit-testing-with-kotlin---mini-dsls.md

 }
 ```

-Now this is starting to look pretty nice!
-What's next? we can pass our entity list back to the receiver function.
+Now this is starting to look pretty sweet!
+What's next?
+We can pass our entity list back to the receiver function.
 This isn't strictly necessary, but I like it.

 ```kotlin
 @Test